vadim-sartakov/backend-tools/README.md

 ### Autopopulate
 Uses "mongoose-autopopulate" internally but with the idea to not populate fields which are not currently selected in the query and provides ability to set this plugin globally only once.

+Default projection used in populate is specified by `populateProjection` property in schema definition.

 ```javascript
 import mongoose, { Schema } from "mongoose";
 import { autopopulatePlugin } from "backend-tools";